The challenge for learners is the need not only to learn the information, but to be able to recall it later; much later.

 How does SIMTICS help with spaced repetition?

-Because SIMTICS is available on the web, you can access the site any time, and space out your repeated practice sessions at whatever interval you want.
+Because SIMTICS is available on the web, learners can access the site any time, and space out repeated practice sessions at the desired intervals.
 The advantage is that even though you may learn a set of procedures during one particular section of your medical school program, and then move on to new topics, you can still log in to SIMTICS any time.
 This means you can continue practicing all the procedures in the simulations, as often as you want, at your preferred time intervals.

 How to study in medical school?